seleniumbase/SeleniumBase/README.md

 * Install [MySQL Workbench](http://dev.mysql.com/downloads/tools/workbench/) to make life easier by giving you a nice GUI tool that you can use to read & write from your DB directly.

 * Setup your Selenium Grid and update your *.cfg file to point there.
 An example config file called selenium_server_config_example.cfg has been provided for you in the grid folder.
 The start-selenium-node.bat and start-selenium-server.sh files are for running your grid.
 In an example situation, your Selenium Grid server might live on a unix box and your Selenium Grid nodes might live on EC2 Windows virtual machines.
 When your build server runs a Selenium test, it would connect to your Selenium Grid to find out which Grid browser nodes are available to run that test.
-To simplify things, you can just use [Browser Stack](https://www.browserstack.com/automate) as your entire Selenium Grid (and let them do all the fun work of maintaining the grid for you).
+To simplify things, you can use [Browser Stack](https://www.browserstack.com/automate) as your entire Selenium Grid (and let them do all the fun work of maintaining the grid for you).

 * There are ways of running your tests from Jenkins without having to utilize a remote machine.
 One way is by using PhantomJS as your browser (it runs headlessly).
 Another way is by using Xvfb (another headless system).
 [There's a plugin for Xvfb in Jenkins](https://wiki.jenkins-ci.org/display/JENKINS/Xvfb+Plugin).
 Here are some more helpful resources I found regarding the use of Xvfb:
 1. http://stackoverflow.com/questions/6183276/how-do-i-run-selenium-in-xvfb